DblRH600/pro-tasker-frontend/README.md

 - [Documentation: tailwindcss](https://tailwindcss.com/docs/installation/using-vite) - ***tailwindscss*** was useful in helping to style the project.

+- [GitHub: Remix-Design](https://github.com/Remix-Design/RemixIcon?tab=readme-ov-file) - ***github*** repo with instructions and links for how to utilize icons in react.

-- [Blog: How to use React Context effectively](https://kentcdodds.com/blog/how-to-use-react-context-effectively) - A blog by Kent Dodds on how to create and use React Context effectively
+- [Blog: How to use React Context effectively](https://kentcdodds.com/blog/how-to-use-react-context-effectively) - A blog by Kent Dodds on how to create and use React Context effectively.

 - [YouTube: Code Complete: Make an Image Carousel](https://www.youtube.com/watch?app=desktop&v=QpsGo8kZiTo)